andrewwylde/get_mood_front/README.md

 5. Have semantically clean HTML and CSS
 6. Be deployed online, so that it is accessible to the public

+####Stretch Goals
+1. Style your app with Bootstrap, Foundation, or some other front-end library.
+2. Put some extra effort & thought into visual and UI design.

 ## Credits

 TODO: Write credits